christinaa/rpi-open-firmware/README.md

 # Minimal Raspberry Pi VPU firmware
-This is a small firmware for RPi VPU (VideoCore4) versions 1/2/3 that is capable of initializing UART, VPU PLL (PLLC) and ARM itself.
+This is a small firmware for RPi VPU (VideoCore4) versions 1/2/3 that is capable of initializing VPU PLL (PLLC), UART, SDRAM and ARM itself.
 It's intended to be used instead of stock `bootcode.bin` on RPi's SD card.
 You **need** to have UART to see anything meaningful as far as output goes.

 This has been tested on RPi1 Model B (Hynix PoP DDR), RPi 2 Model B and RPi 3 Model B (both Elpida DDR).